PDF Version

 Responsibilities and Powers of School Boards

-- To establish written policy on respect for human diversity and ensure that the policy is implemented in each school.
-The policy must promote and enhance a safe and inclusive learning environment, the acceptance of and respect for others, a positive school environment, and the training of teachers and other staff on bullying prevention and respect for human diversity.
+- to establish written policy on respect for human diversity and ensure that the policy is implemented in each school—the policy must promote and enhance a safe and inclusive learning environment, the acceptance of and respect for others, a positive school environment, and the training of teachers and other staff on bullying behaviour prevention and respect for human diversity

-- To permit the student and their parent(s) or legal guardian(s) to make representations to the school board about a suspension of more than five days.
+- to permit a student and their parent(s)/caregiver(s) to make representations to the school board about a suspension of more than five days

-- To ensure that educational programming is made available for students under the age of 16 who are expelled.
+- to ensure that alternative programming is made available for students of compulsory school age who are expelled

 *Appropriate-use policies may include provisions that prohibit accessing, uploading, downloading, sharing or distributing information or material that the school board has determined to be objectionable or not in keeping with the maintenance of a positive school environment.